daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

 ### Running Logic in the KijiExpress Shell

-KijiExpress includes a REPL or command line shell where you can run one or more Scala statements and KijiExpress will evaluate the results.
+KijiExpress includes a REPL where you can run one or more Scala statements and KijiExpress will evaluate the results.

 Anything you can do in an KijiExpress flow you can do in the REPL.
 The REPL is particularly useful for development and prototyping.
 For example, you might write and test a flow for a training procedure in the REPL, and then later use that prototype to author an actual train implementation by wrapping everything up in a new class that implements the training procedure.

 Commands specific to the shell which should not be evaluated by the Scala interpreter are prefixed with a colon (:).
 Here’s a sample interactive session.
-It assumes that you have a Kiji instance configured as described in Setup:
+It assumes that you have the express script on your classpath:

-    $ cd <path/to/project>
     $ express shell
-    express> :paste
-    // Entering paste mode (ctrl-D to finish) import scala.util.parsing.json.JSON
-    import com.twitter.scalding.
-    import org.kiji.express.
-    import org.kiji.express.flow.
-    def parseJson(json: String): (String, String, String, String, String, Long, Long) = {
-        val metadata = JSON.parseFull(json).get.asInstanceOf[Map[String, Any]]
-        (metadata.get("song_id").get.asInstanceOf[String],
-            metadata.get("song_name").get.asInstanceOf[String],
-            metadata.get("album_name").get.asInstanceOf[String],
-            metadata.get("artist_name").get.asInstanceOf[String],
-            metadata.get("genre").get.asInstanceOf[String],
-            metadata.get("tempo").get.asInstanceOf[String].toLong,
-            metadata.get("duration").get.asInstanceOf[String].toLong)
-      }

-      TextLine("express-tutorial/song-metadata.json")
+    express> def inputPipe = KijiInput(
+        "kiji://localhost:2181/myInstance/myTable",
-          .map('line ->
+        Map("info:username" -> 'username))
-              ('songId, 'songName, 'albumName, 'artistName, 'genre, 'tempo,'duration)) { parseJson }
+    inputPipe: org.kiji.express.flow.KijiSource
+    express> def pipeNormalized =
-          .map('songId -> 'entityId) { songId: String => EntityId(songId) }
+        inputPipe.mapTo('username -> 'normalizedUsername) { username: String =>
-          .packAvro(('songName, 'albumName, 'artistName, 'genre, 'tempo, 'duration)
-              -> 'metadata)
+          username.toLowerCase }
+    pipeNormalized: cascading.pipe.Pipe
+    express> def outputPipe = pipeNormalized.write(
+        KijiOutput(
+            "kiji://localhost:2181/myInstance/myTable",
-          .write(KijiOutput(args("table-uri"))('metadata -> "info:metadata"))
+            Map('normalizedUsername -> "info:normalizedUsername")))

-    // Existing paste mode, now interpreting.
-    //<typical output here>
+    outputPipe: cascading.pipe.Pipe
+    express> outputPipe.run()
+            // In the REPL, the flow is not run until you call the ".run" method.

 Alternatively you can simply point to the Scala file: